Compact size system monitoring and multi-ping tool

 VenMon - Mini Window.
 This is a small summary screen displaying the essential info for your system.
 Any item be can clicked on to open the main window and the appropriate screen.
 Selecting the CPU will open the Processors screen, drives for the Storage screen, etc. Pressing the Maximize button will open the settings screen.
 Storage and networking devices are automatically added or removed from the mini window without having to restart the program.

 VenMon - Processors.
 This display shows the main processor statistics.
-These include Base Speed, Brand, CPU Description, L2 and L3 Cache, Cores and Logical, (Current) Speed, Load Percentage, the number of Windows' Processes, Handles, and Threads, CPU C-State and P-States.
+These include Base Speed, Brand, CPU Description, L2 and L3 Cache, Cores and Logical, (Current) Speed, Load Percentage, the number of Windows' Processes, Handles, and Threads, P-State and C-States.
 Each graph represents one logical core.
-Venmon supports up to 144 core processors.
+Venmon can display up to 144 core processors.

 VenMon - Graphics.
 This screens will show the history, statistics and graphs for up to eight supported video cards.
 Each video card will get their own graphs and temperature bar.
 Data shown on this page include Names, IDs, Clock Speeds, PCIe Bus, Power, Temperature, InfoRoms Data, Memory Usage, Modes/States, Fan Speed, GPU/Memory Utilization, ECC Errors, Driver Versions, Hardware Limits, and more.